Children | Adults | Law enforcement

 Check with the

-Bicycle Federation of Wisconsin for where and when classes are being offered for Road I or more advanced Adult Cycling courses.
-Even experienced bicyclists and bicycle safety experts say they learn something in Road I. Contact Jessica Wineberg, BFW Milwaukee office, (414) 271-9685.
+Bicycle Federation of Wisconsin for both beginner and advanced classes on cycling and driver education.
+Even experienced bicyclists and bicycle safety experts say they learn something in each of their classes.
+Contact

 email@example.com, WisDOT or Peter Flucke, WE BIKE® (920) 497-3196.